RadiantOblivion/nerd-dictation-bazzite/readme.rst

    So ``Two four six eight`` becomes ``2,468``.

-Time Out
-   Optionally end speech to text early when no speech is detected for a given number of seconds.
-   (without an explicit call to ``end`` which is otherwise required).

 Output Type
-   Output can simulate keystroke events (default) or simply print to the standard output.
+   Output can simulate keystroke events or simply print to the standard output (default).

 User Configuration Script
    User configuration is just a Python script which can be used to manipulate text using Python's full feature set.

-Suspend/Resume
-   Initial load time can be an issue for users on slower systems or with some of the larger language-models, in this case suspend/resume can be useful.
-   While suspended all data is kept in memory and the process is stopped.
-   Audio recording is stopped and restarted on resume.

 Configuration
 =============